Star Brewery, Vancouver, WA - image

 Henry Mockel joined the group in 1880, and in '86 he married Huth's sister, Margaret.
 When the Star Brewery was sold in '94, Mockel managed one of the brewery's saloons, but when Margaret died in 1907, he relocated to Tacoma and became associated with his brother-in-law's Puget Sound Brewery.

 In 1894, Young retired, and sold the company to Louis Gerlinger, who formally changed the name of the company to the Star Brewery, and three years later to the Star Brewery Company.
-In March of 1896, Gerlinger introduced the "Hop Gold" brand, which would survive until 1940.
+In March of 1896, Gerlinger introduced the "Hop Gold" brand, which would survive until 1942.
+Its demise was due to war time restrictions.

 In Sept. of 1898, 330 cases of "Hop Gold" beer were shipped to their agent in the Philippines, on receipt of news that Commodore Dewey had destroyed the Spanish fleet in the Bay of Manila.